sai-pallavi-2003/FriendShip-Zone/README.md

 # FriendShip-Zone
-This is a Cap Stone project
-This is a basic HTML website where in various features of HTML have been displayed.
+This is a basic multi page HTML website where in various features of HTML have been displayed.

 **Features included**

--Forms
--Table
+*Forms

+*Table

--Multi Page
+*Multi Page